Abuse ACL

 The WriteOwner permission is a special ACE that lets a user change the ownership of an object.
 If the WriteOwner permission granted on an object, we can change the owner of that object to ourselves or another account we control.
 Once compromised, we gain full control over the object, allowing us to: Modify permissions to grant ourselves additional privileges.
 Change sensitive properties like resetting the account's password.
 In an attack scenario, an attacker with WriteOwner on a user account (such as a privileged account) can take ownership of that account, reset its password, and effectively take over the account to escalate privileges.

-With impacket-owneredit
+With impacket-ownereditarrow-up-right

-Or with bloodyAD
+Or with bloodyADarrow-up-right

 This step effectively allows us to be granted with any privileges or access rights associated with the target group.